taylorpreston/frameio_ruby/README.md

 The Frameio Ruby SDK is a small useful client and OAuth2 library for integrating with [frameio.io](https://frame.io)

+This has been built on top of [HTTParty](https://github.com/jnunemaker/httparty)

 ## Installation

 Use bundler to install the Frameio Ruby SDK.